kir-rescomp/training-intro-to-linux-cli/docs/index.md

     Materials used in these lessons are derived from :

-    * This  material is adapted  and inspired by [Data Carpentry - Shell Genomics](https://datacarpentry.org/shell-genomics/)
+    * Data Carpentry ( 2023, May)._Introduction to the Command Line For Genomics_. https://datacarpentry.github.io/shell-genomics/

 !!! key "License"